2020 Midwest derecho: Cedar Rapids area

 Cedar Rapids, Iowa, the Linn County seat and second-largest city in the state, was one of the hardest hit areas of the storm.
 Adjutant General Benjamin Corell, Commander of the Iowa National Guard, compared the extent of the damage with what he personally witnessed after Hurricane Katrina.
 Cedar Rapids city officials described the damage as being worse than the 2008 flood.
 Local hospitals, running on backup power, saw hundreds of injuries due to the storm.
 The widespread debris, downed electrical lines, and gas leaks led to a curfew through August 24.
 Cedar Rapids Director of Public Works Jen Winter said in September 2020 that months of cleanup lay ahead for the city.
+Approximately 65% of the tree canopy was destroyed city wide.

 Utility damage and outages

 After the storm, Linn County peaked at over 95 percent power loss to residents due to infrastructure damage, with Cedar Rapids experiencing a maximum 98 percent power loss.
 Thousands of electrical poles and miles of wire were downed; many residential gas connections were also broken.
-Radio masts and towers were damaged or destroyed (pictured right), causing radio outages and dysfunctional mobile phone service.
+Radio masts and towers were damaged or destroyed, causing radio outages and dysfunctional mobile phone service.

 On August 12, Mediacom said 57,000 modems were offline across eastern Iowa, most of them in the Cedar Rapids area; two days later, nearly 10,000 of those customers were still without service.
 On August 14, a hundred engineering and support personnel of the Iowa National Guard were activated to assist the region.
 A week after the storm, 75,000 Iowans, most of them in Linn County, still lacked electricity.
 On August 19, the Linn County Rural Electric Cooperative announced 99 percent power restoration to its customers.
 By September 22, hundreds of Mediacom and ImOn customers still remained without internet service.

 Property damage

-Almost every structure within the 75 sqmi Cedar Rapids city limits, including residences, 20 schools, and businesses, were damaged in some way, much of it severe, some of it catastrophic.
+Almost every structure within the 75 sqmi Cedar Rapids city limits, including residences, 20 schools, and businesses, was damaged in some way, much of it severe, some of it catastrophic.

 Hundreds of thousands of trees, for which Cedar Rapids was known, were severely damaged or felled by the storm with both Cedar Rapids and nearby Marion estimated to have lost half or more of their tree canopy from the storm; professional arborists and state foresters urged residents to seek professional help for their tree damage, saying it could take months to clean up.
 Many local businesses were forced to close, some indefinitely due to damage.
 Most of the city's roads became impassible due to storm debris.
 Without electrical refrigeration, food spoiled en masse while trash and recycling pickup had been halted until August 31 due to impassable streets causing bags of rotting trash to line curbsides, subjecting them to scavengers.